ncarrier/carino-models/lego_car_prototype/additionnal_instructions.md

 ## Front Servo

-The front wheel servo must be insert in it's holder between the steps 18 and 19, from the LDD building instructions.
+The front wheel servo must be insert in it's holder between the steps 13 and 14, from the LDD building instructions.
 It's stem must be at the upper left.
-It's body must be blocked between the two *connector peg/cross axle* parts and it's wire can be blocked under the 1x4 technic brick added at step 19.
+It's body must be blocked between the two *connector peg/cross axle* parts added at step 18 and it's wire can be blocked under the 1x4 technic brick added at step 14.

 ## Front wheels